Narumichan/FatPad/README.md

 ## KeyBinds

-CTRL + T creates a new tab
+CTRL + T creates a new tab.
-Middle clicking the tab bar also creates a new tab (like in a browser) Middle clicking on a tab closes it
+Middle clicking the tab bar also creates a new tab (like in a browser).
+Middle clicking on a tab closes it.
-CTRL + W closes the current tab
+CTRL + W closes the current tab.
-CTRL + wheelUp / wheelDown zooms in / out
+CTRL + wheelUp / wheelDown zooms in / out.

 ## Theme Credit